How to leave Arkansas residency?

 1) Ongoing tax responsibilities

-If you continue to earn income from Arkansas (such as rental income, business profits, or wages), you’ll need to file non-resident tax returns.
-Non-resident tax returns ensure that only income earned from Arkansas sources is taxed, while the rest of your income remains untaxed by Arkansas.
+If you continue to earn income from Arkansas, such as rental income, business profits, or wages, you will need to file non resident tax returns.
+Non resident returns are structured so that only income from Arkansas sources is taxed, while the rest of your income is not taxed by Arkansas.

 2) Rental or business income

-If you own rental properties or businesses in Arkansas, the income generated will continue to be subject to Arkansas taxes, even after you establish residency elsewhere.
-Be sure to work with a tax professional to handle the complexities of filing and ensuring you meet all of your tax obligations.
+If you own rental properties or businesses in Arkansas, the income generated will continue to be subject to Arkansas taxes even after you establish residency elsewhere.
+It is a good idea to work with a tax professional to handle the complexities of filing and to help you meet all of your tax obligations.

 Arkansas’s residency tests